isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1083.md

 ---
-title: BIZ POS Version 3.0 -BIZ POS VER 3.0 MOBILE
+title: BIZ POS is a comprehensive POS built for easy usage and efficient sales/customer/inventory management.
+Daily sales operation are equipped with many promotions/discount setup abilities, this software also bundles with membership features to monitor customers spending, rewards and redemption.
+The inventory features will track each stocks in and out of the store and report balance of the stock quantities.
 permalink: /productivity-solutions-grant/solutionrepo/solution1083
 ---

 ### Description

-BIZ POS is a comprehensive POS built for easy usage and efficient sales/customer/inventory management.
-Daily sales operation are equipped with many promotions/discount setup abilities, this software also bundles with membership features to monitor customers spending, rewards and redemption.
-The inventory features will track each stocks in and out of the store and report balance of the stock quantities.
+200709074D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Coobiz_Annex_3_CR_wef_30_Dec_2020_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria